 Want to make something fun with the food you have leftover from Thanksgiving?
-Make poutine!
-It is simple, delicious and a great way to change things up if you are bored of plain ol’ leftovers.
+Make loaded fries!
+It is simple, delicious, and a great way to change things up if you are bored of plain ol’ leftovers.

 Homemade fries piled high with our homemade vegan roast, stuffing, mushroom gravy, easy cranberry sauce, and thyme.
 You could really add whatever the heck else you want, have fun with it!
 Cheese would have been great on this as well, we just didn’t have any leftover 😉

-We know that this isn’t really a “recipe” as it is using a bunch of leftovers, but we wanted to share our idea with you in case you needed something to change things up!
+We know that this isn’t really a “recipe,” as it uses a bunch of leftovers, but we wanted to share our idea with you in case you needed something to change things up!

 Make sure you tag us on Instagram @sweetsimplevegan and @consciouschris and hashtag #sweetsimplevegan if you recreate any of our recipes, we love to see your photos!

 Preheat the oven to 450°F and line a large baking sheet with parchment paper or a silicone mat.

 In a large bowl, add in the potatoes, olive oil, salt, and pepper.
 Mix to combine with a large spoon until everything is well coated and incorporated onto the potatoes as evenly as possible.